 First of all, it's a goal & challenge.
 People like a challenge.

-Basic EV education and awareness is not as effective as compared to adding a call-to-action.
+Basic EV education and awareness needs an added call-to-action.
 Simply telling people 'EV's are good' is just another data-point of info in their busy minds with little motivation or guidance.

 My thinking is that we have to show that Burlington is in a sweet spot that makes owning and operating an EV ideal, especially for commuters.
 We have to show people the benefits of owning an EV, so they envision themselves in one.

 I was an EV educator when I did consulting work with the EV non profit Plug'n Drive.
 I literally gave 100's of EV test drives and love understanding buying behaviours.
 My marketing psychology curiosity plus my passion for EV's can help.

 There are so many benefits to driving an electric vehicle.
 My wife loves driving a clean EV and not having to go to gas stations anymore, especially in on cold winter days with blowing snow, to refuel.
 No need to touch those gas pumps or breathe in those odorous fumes to recharge.